paulbrichta/pandas-challenge/README.md

 - The percentage of students who passed math
 - The percentage of students who passed reading
 - The percentage of students that passed both math and reading
-- Create a new DataFrame for the above calculations called district_summary
+- Creates a new DataFrame for the above calculations called district_summary

 School Summary